 - What liability and risk actually are and how to assess them

 - Weighing the cost of insurance against the actual risk

 Bear this in mind as you read: Anyone can sue anyone, at any time, for any reason.
 Whether you have insurance or not.
 Whether you did anything wrong or not.
 However, the huge majority of threats are empty and will go nowhere.
 That funeral director who claims his price list is copyrighted and he’ll sue you if you republish it?
 Baloney.
 Sure, he can sue, but publishing public information for education and commentary violates no law.

-During 12 years as the executive director of FCA I’ve been the subject of dozens of these silly threats.
+During 12 years as the executive director of FCA I’ve been the subject of many such threats.
 A simple, “We’ve done nothing wrong and have broken no laws.
-Filing suit against a nonprofit with $3,000 in total assets and run by community volunteers won’t look good for you when we publicize this,” usually quiets those temper tantrums.
-The very few suits FCA people have faced will be discussed below.
+Filing suit against a nonprofit with $3,000 in total assets and run by community volunteers won’t look good for you when we publicize this,” usually quiets those outbursts.
+The very few lawsuits FCA people have faced will be discussed below.

 Liability protection from incorporation